hashicorp/consul/middleware/secondary/README.md

 }
 ~~~

-* `transfer from` tell from which address to fetch the zone.
-It can be specified multiple time,
+* `transfer from` specifies from which address to fetch the zone.
+It can be specified multiple times;
-    if one does not work another will be tried.
+    if one does not work, another will be tried.
-* `transfer to` can be enabled to allow this secondary zone to be transfered again.
+* `transfer to` can be enabled to allow this secondary zone to be transferred again.

 ## Examples